🥇 First rule of investing? Know when to save! Up to 55% off InvestingPro before BLACK FRIDAYCLAIM SALE

 -

-By Ankur Banerjee and Medha Singh
+By Alden Bentley and Medha Singh

-The euro inched 0.2% higher to $1.099225, not far from the seven-week low of $1.09515 hit last week.
-The pound was at $1.31, after hitting a three-week low of $1.30595 on Monday.
+The euro slipped 0.03% to $1.0971, still near the seven-week low of $1.09515 hit Friday.
+The pound edged 0.02% higher to $1.3085, after hitting a three-week low of $1.30595 on Monday.

-Federal Reserve Bank of New York President John Williams, a permanent vote of the Fed's rate-setting Committee, echoed Powell's comments, telling the Financial Times in an interview that he doesn't see the September move "as the rule of how we act in the future."
+New York Fed President John Williams, a permanent vote of the rate-setting Committee, echoed Powell's comments, telling the Financial Times in an interview that ran on Tuesday he did not consider the September move "as the rule of how we act in the future".

-The dollar index, which measures the U.S. currency against major rivals, slipped 0.2% to 102.31.
+The dollar index, which measures the U.S. currency against major rivals, rose 0.06% to 102.54.

-"If soft enough, Thursday's CPI update could eventually help calming the Fed doves' nerves and prevent the U.S. dollar from stepping into the medium-term bullish consolidation zone against many majors," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.
+"If soft enough, Thursday's CPI update could eventually help (in) calming the Fed doves' nerves and prevent the U.S. dollar from stepping into the medium-term bullish consolidation zone against many majors," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.

 "If not, the no-November-cut pricing could take off, and that would mean higher yields, a stronger U.S. dollar across the board, weaker other currencies, and some negative pressure on equity valuations."